kfmResearch-NumericsTeam/StrucEng_Library_Plug_in/distrib/README.md

 # 5. Upload yak to repo (exec on windows!)
 ./publish_yak.bat

-# 6. Package can be installed in rhino with _Package_Manger, then search for Plugin
+# 6. Package can be installed in rhino with PackageManager, then search for Plugin
 ```